 She specializes in creating a season-long garden plan specifically tailored to the needs of a restaurant kitchen, sourcing unique and rare varieties of plants and vegetables, organic growing practices, custom designed irrigation systems and urban farming in unconventional spaces.

-In addition, Sara has provided in depth garden expertise for and lead interactive workshops with The Culinary Institute of American, P. Allen Smith, Taste Talks, IDEO, Google, Chicago Ideas Week, DIFFA "Dining By Design" and Soho House.
+In addition, Sara has provided in depth garden expertise for and lead interactive workshops with The Culinary Institute of America, P. Allen Smith, Taste Talks, IDEO, Google, Chicago Ideas Week, DIFFA "Dining By Design" and Soho House.

 In 2010, Sara founded an auxiliary board for Green City Market, Chicago’s largest, year-round farmer’s market, serving as its chairman for four years and launched her green career as the Project Manager of the market’s "The Edible Gardens", the city’s premiere 5,000 sq. ft. educational vegetable garden run in partnership with Lincoln Park Zoo.